maldoinc/wireup/docs/pages/configuration.md

 Wireup configuration can be injected through annotations or programmatically using factory functions.
 You can also mix and match the two as necessary.

-## @ Annotations

-This declarative approach uses configuration metadata provided by decorators and annotations to define services and dependencies between them.
+**Annotations**: This declarative approach uses configuration metadata provided by decorators and annotations to define services and dependencies between them.
 It allows you to declare the final state and let the container handle the rest.

 This generally results in less boilerplate code compared to a programmatic approach and is how many popular frameworks operate.

-## 🏭 Programmatic

-With a programmatic approach, you have full control over how services are created and can keep service definitions free of container references if this is important to you.
+**🏭 Programmatic**: With a programmatic approach, you have full control over how services are created and can keep service definitions free of container references if this is important to you.

 This approach results in more code as you will need to write these factories and construct services yourself.